 Every Little Helps

-With the increasing number of recycling plants comes the opportunity to make use of this great cost saving service.
-Multi storey blocks may produce the most concrete to be recycled per building.
+With the increasing number of recycling plants comes the opportunity to make use of this great cost-saving service.
+Multi-storey blocks may produce the most concrete to be recycled per building.
 However, actually obtaining and processing these in urban areas is quite complicated.

-The suburbs of Melbourne are capable of producing an extremely useful amount of recyclable concrete.
+Suburbs can produce an extremely useful amount of recyclable concrete.
 Homeowners and small business operators may already be more aware of the need to recycle substances such as plastics.
 However, those carrying out renovation or demolition work can also be sure their time and money will be well spent properly disposing of building materials such as concrete.